-This Expected Behaviour Policy sets out how you should behave when borrowing or lending vehicles via Cuvva, including what happens if a vehicle loan is cancelled.
+This Expected Behaviour Policy sets out how you should behave when borrowing or lending vehicles via Cuvva or creating and administering car clubs, including what happens if a vehicle loan is cancelled.
 It forms a part of our general Ts&Cs.

 If you are borrowing another customer’s vehicle we refer to you as the “Borrower”.
-If you are lending your vehicle to another customer we refer to you as the “Lender”
+If you are lending your vehicle to another customer we refer to you as the “Lender”.
+If you create and administer a car club, we refer to you as the “Car Club Admin”.

 1. What Borrowers need to know